Skip to content

 Using Ansible

 This section guides you through starting and running the validator node through an Ansible playbook.
+Check out the Git repository for details.

 There is limited space for accepting new validators.
 New validators can only join the active set when an already active validator unbonds.